jviereck/rfcs/text/0465-init-pointer-arena.md

 Add two new pointer reference types `&init T` and `&init?
 T`, which allow

-- to create object structures with multiple references to the same object (e.g. for linked lists, trees with back pointers to their parents)
+- to create immutable object structures with multiple references to the same object (e.g. for linked lists, trees with back pointers to their parents), without runtime checks
-- to have multiple mutable references to an object during a so call "initialization phase"
+- to have multiple mutable references to an object during a so-called "initialization phase"
 - to fall back to the existing type system after the "initialization phase", at which point the references become immutable (`&init T` becomes then `&T`)

 # Motivation

 > Why are we doing this?
 What use cases does it support?
 What is the expected outcome?

 Currently, Rust has two basic reference pointer types `&mut T` as well as `&T`.
-The first one allows to mutate the target object and the invariant holds, that there can be only one mutable reference to the same object at a time.
+The first one allows to mutate the target object and the invariant holds that there can be only one mutable reference to the same object at a time.
 In the case of `&T` there can be multiple references to the same object, but these references do not allow mutation of the target object.
 These invariants on the reference pointers ensure the desired security features in Rust of memory safety and prevent data races in parallel settings.
-However, these invariants are also preventing the construction of object structures that contain a reference cycle.
-Examples for such object structures are linked lists data structures and tress with back pointers to their parents.
+However, these invariants also prevent the construction of object structures that contain a reference cycle.
+Examples of such object structures are linked list data structures and tress with back-pointers to their parents.

 The Rust standard library provides an implementation for a linked list, which uses `unsafe` blocks internally.
-To support a tree structure with back pointers to the parent node, reference counted objects `Rc` and `RefCell`s can be used (for an example on this, see the example in the [std:rc](http://doc.rust-lang.org/std/rc/index.html)), which requires dynamic runtime checks.
+To support a tree structure with back pointers to the parent node, reference counted objects `Rc` and `RefCell`s can be used (for an example of this, see the example in the [std:rc](http://doc.rust-lang.org/std/rc/index.html)), which requires dynamic runtime checks.
 Both, the use of `unsafe` blocks and dynamic runtime checks are indications of limitations of the existing type system in Rust.
 This RFC attempts to work around these limitations by making the type system more flexible during the initialization / construction of object structures.

 Note: This RFC does not enable the full ability of the current linked list or `Rc` and `RefCell` combo available in Rust.
 While the creation of the object structure is (hopefully) possible with the ideas outlined in this RFC, the resulting object structure has either to become immutable to allow sharing of the involved objects eventually or allows mutation but then not sharing of the involved objects to other tasks.

 # Detailed design

-## Analysing what prevents cyclic references in rust
+## The idea : temporary initialisation for cyclic dependencies

-For demonstration, let's look at the following code example:
+Let's consider first what prevents the creation of cyclic reference structures in the current type system.
+Consider the following code example:

 ``` rust
 struct Node<'a> {